A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Best hotels near the Louvre Museum

-The 2nd Arrondissement of Paris is the smallest district of Paris, a quiet and largely overlooked business district organized around the Old Stock Market.
+The 2nd Arrondissement is Paris’ smallest district.
+It is a quiet and largely overlooked business district organized around the Old Stock Market.
 It also houses many textile businesses, so it’s the perfect district for those who want to shop for fabrics.

-There are not many tourist sites in Paris 2, but it has beautiful architecture and elegant covered passages, and it is home to several hidden gems ready to reward the determined traveler.
+There are not many tourist sites in Paris 2, but it has beautiful architecture and elegant covered passages.
+It is also home to several hidden gems ready to reward the determined traveler.
 Foodies in Paris will be very happy to walk along Rue Montorgueil, one of the best food streets in Paris.

 Come to Paris 2 for its shopping, restaurants, bars, and cinemas.